SAN: Stochastic Average Newton Algorithm for Minimizing Finite Sums

-We present some additional results of SANA and SNM~\cite{SNM} compared to SAN on L2 logistic regression scenario.
+We present some additional results of SANA, SNM~\citep{SNM} and IQN~\citep{mokhtari2018iqn} compared to SAN on L2 logistic regression scenario.

 First, we show the results on middle size datasets, \texttt{phishing} and \texttt{mushrooms} in Figure~\ref{fig:compare SANA L2}.
 On the one hand, in terms of effective passes of data, SANA has a similar performance as SAN despite the fact that SANA is unbiased and SAN is a biased estimate.
-Both methods are less efficient than SNM.
+Both methods are less efficient than SNM and IQN.
 Notice that the initialization process of SNM is expensive, as it requires a computation of the full Newton system.
 Such process is not counted into the effective passes.
-On the other hand, in terms of computational time, SANA is not competitive to the other two methods and it is coherent to the fact that SANA requires $\mathcal{O}(nd)$ per iteration as shown in Table~\ref{tab:complexity}.
-However, it shows that SANA is still a meaningful incremental second order method that satisfies our objective statement.
+On the other hand, in terms of computational time, we observe that SAN does as well as IQN and SNM: SAN's cheap iteration cost compensates for its slower convergence rate.
+On the other hand, we observe for SANA that it is not competitive with respect to the other methods in terms of time taken.
+This is coherent in a regime where $d \ll n$ since SANA has a computation cost of $\mathcal{O}(nd)$ per iteration (see Table~\ref{tab:complexity}), while the cost for SAN and SNM, IQN is respectively $\cO(d)$ and $\cO(d^2)$, However, it shows that SANA is still a meaningful incremental second order method that satisfies our objective statement.
 This supports our general approach to design algorithms via function splitting.

-Now we focus on a comparison between SAN and SNM for large scale datasets to show that SNM is limited in this case.
-As shown in Figure~\ref{fig:compare SAN and SNM}, we tested two datasets \texttt{webspam} and \texttt{epsilon}.
-SNM is not efficient in terms of computational time due to its expensive cost per iteration.
-For the dataset \texttt{epsilon}, even after one pass of data, the running time of SNM exceeds our maximum threshold while at the same time SAN has run $25$ data passes and converges.

-Furthermore, SNM will not have the complexity $\mathcal{O}(d^2)$ per iteration if we consider other separable regularizer.
-To illustrate this, we need to recall the closed form updates of SNM presented as follows